xyc/vscode-mdx-preview/README.md

 MDX Preview transpiles your `.mdx` file using `@mdx-js/mdx`, sends the initial file to the webview, and recursively fetches local dependencies (from your workspace) and npm dependencies (from `node_modules` directory) from your workspace using [polestar](https://github.com/frontarm/polestar), a commonjs-ish module loader for browsers.
 MDX Preview has provided built-in dependencies for MDX rendering like `react`, `react-dom` and `@mdx-js/tag`.

 #### Some components doesn't work?
 In most cases runtime errors will surface in react-error-overlay.
 If it doesn't, you can open "Developer: Open Webview Developer Tools" (from command palette) to inspect the error.
 Note that VS Code webview has some inherent limitations that might cause errors.
+For example, components that use local storage but without a try/catch block.

 Build issues?
 Try checking `mdx-preview.build.useSucraseTranspiler` extension setting.
 It might solve it.